 Class by class, lecture by lecture, question asked by question answered, an education is built.
 This is one of a series of visits to one class, on one day, in search of those building blocks at BU.

 Are stereotypes about gays—for example, that gay men talk, dress, or gesture differently than straight guys—bigoted blather?
 Or is there such a thing as reliable gaydar that helps people, including gays, to perceive others’ sexual orientation?

-Lightsey herself is, she says, the only openly lesbian, African American cleric in the United Methodist Church, and a fervent critic of stereotyping.
-But the associate dean at the School of Theology and clinical assistant professor of contextual theology is devoted to coming at an issue from all sides.
+Lightsey herself, she says, is the only openly lesbian African American cleric in the United Methodist Church, and a fervent critic of stereotyping.
+But the School of Theology associate dean and clinical assistant professor of contextual theology is devoted to coming at an issue from all sides.
 Recently, her seven graduate students in the seminar wrestled with stereotyping as Lightsey posed the discussion topic, “What value have queer bodies within the church and society?”

 The class conversation generally frowned on assumptions based on sexual orientation, until Thomas Gray (STH’16) put in a qualified good word for it.

 “As a gay man who does not live in a world of all gay men,” distinguishing between straight and gay men is a safety matter, he said.
 At a party, he must rely on gaydar if he wants to approach a gay man.
 Were he to misjudge and approach a heterosexual, “I’m going to get my ass kicked.”

 “Have you ever hit on a man you thought was gay” but wasn’t?
 Lightsey parried.

 “I was so disappointed,” Gray answered, getting laughs.
 Lightsey gently pressed her point: “By your own admission, normativity has its limits.”